rafelafrance/traiter/README.md

+# The Trait Database Project

-# These are Jupyter notebooks for parsing trait data.
+The "parsers" directory contain Jupyter notebooks for parsing trait data from various sources.
 Each notebook parses raw trait data from a particular source.

+The "schema" directory contains the scripts and notes for build the traits database.